wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Denial of service (DoS)
    * Elevation of privilege
    <br /><br />

 DREAD

 Cryptoanalytic attacks try to deduce the key via brute-force (dictionary most likely)

 Cryptographic attacks: man-in-the-middle, replay, timing, radiation,

+<a name="Attacks"></a>

-Attacks: incidents that violate an organization’s security or privacy policies:
+Attacks: attempts to violate an organization’s security or privacy: REMEMBER:
-   * A smurf attack uses a type of ping packet called an ICMP ECHO REQUEST.
+   * A <strong>smurf</strong> attack uses a type of ping packet called an ICMP ECHO REQUEST.
-   * In a side-channel attack, the attacker gains information about the encryption algorithms from the cryptosystem that is implemented in the network.
+   * In a <strong>side-channel</strong> attack, the attacker gains information about the encryption algorithms from the cryptosystem that is implemented in the network.
    * Evesdropping (traffic analysis).
 Countermeasures are sending noise, padding messages, mix non-info in data.
-   * In a known plaintext attack, an attacker uses the plaintext and ciphertext versions of a message to discover the key used.
+   * In a <strong>known plaintext</strong> attack, an attacker uses the plaintext and ciphertext versions of a message to discover the key used.
-   * In an analytic attack, an attacker uses known structural weaknesses or flaws to determine the algorithm used.
+   * In an <strong>analytic</strong> attack, an attacker uses known structural weaknesses or flaws to determine the algorithm used.
    * In a replay attack, an attacker monitors the traffic stream in a network and maliciously repeats or delays the transmission of valid data over the network.
    * A <strong>race condition</strong> causes processes to execute in a different order to affect the result.
    * A Time-Of-Check/Time-Of-Use (TOC/TOU) attack, also called <strong>asynchronous attack</strong>, interrupts a task and changes something to affect the result while the tasks occur in the correct order.
 A countermeasure is making critical sets of instructions atomic.